Call for Papers

 To be considered for the APBS Student Poster Presentation Award presenters must: (1) be present and set-up 30 minutes prior to the start of the Reception/Poster Session; and (2) visibly post their APBS generated Poster Session sign.

 If the focus of your presentation is to showcase a product (materials, books, videos, or consultation services) for sale, the appropriate forum is our exhibitor section.
 You may not conduct a presentation with the purpose of marketing or selling your product.
-Exhibitor tables are available in a specific high traffic area of the conference on both Thursday and Friday (March 12th & 13th).
-Information on becoming an APBS exhibitor is available here.
+Information on becoming an APBS exhibitor will be available soon.
 Note- The APBS Conference Committee will respond to reports of presenters selling materials, books, videos, or consultation services by excluding such presenters from future conference presentations.

 During the submission process you will be asked to select the topic area or areas that best represent your submission.
-You may select more than one topic area but will be asked to select the "primary area"-the one that is the best match.
 Topic areas include the following general areas: school-related, developmental disabilities/individuals at risk, and strands that cross multiple areas.
 Pick a topic within one or more of these general areas.

-- Integration and Alignment: Presentations in this strand provide frameworks for integrating and aligning systems of support (e.g., academic and behavior MTSS supports, positive behavior supports and mental health systems) to enhance student success and interagency collaboration and cooperation.
+Integration and Alignment: Presentations in this strand provide frameworks for integrating and aligning systems of support (e.g., academic and behavior MTSS supports, positive behavior supports and mental health systems, juvenile justice) to enhance student success and interagency collaboration and cooperation.

-- Classroom: Presentations in this strand focus on how the principles and technology of PBS are implemented within classroom settings.
+Classroom and Tier 2: Presentations in this strand focus on how the principles and technology of PBS are implemented within classroom settings for students with or without disabilities or for groups of students who need more support.

-- School-Wide Systems: Presentations in this strand highlight current work in school-wide positive behavior support.
+School-Wide Systems (Tier 1): Presentations in this strand highlight current work in school-wide positive behavior support.
 Emphasis is placed on efforts to "scale-up," implement and sustain PBS principles and technology across multiple schools in districts and states.

-- Mental Health: The presentations in this strand focus on physiological or neurological issues, health, and well-being.
+Mental Health: The presentations in this strand focus on physiological or neurological issues, health, quality of life and well-being.
 In addition, presentations are included that describe how PBS principles and technology are implemented within mental health settings.

 Workshop Protocol for the APBS Conference